“Our mission is to make every day a hat day” – The City Milliner

 What’s the bravest thing you’ve done in this business?

 Every day is a little bit scary.
 As we’re the first bespoke hatters in London there are so many people to convince at each step of the way, from the client, to other craftsmen, to journalists.
-Yet each little victory, from the customer’s repeat orders, the support from tailors and cloth merchants, or being featured in the Financial Times or Germany’s Süddeutsche Zeitung, makes it all worthwhile.
+Yet each little victory, from the customer’s repeat orders, the support from tailors and cloth merchants, or being featured in the Financial Times or Germany’s Süddeutsche Zeitung (external link), makes it all worthwhile.

 I’ve never worked as hard in my life.
 I have had to learn everything on the hoof, but I’m really enjoying it.
 Every time I make a hat, I think it’s better than the previous one I made.
 That’s what makes me happy; constantly learning.